jedi661/UoFiddlerPixel/README.md

 - Add support for import/export AnimData by @KevinEady
 - Add TIFUnicode from (author Prapilk)
 - Add Implemented color selection and saving for form and controls.
-- Add image converter: black and white, different colors, and functions..
+- Add image converter: black and white, different colors, and functions.
+- Add Paragraph-to-Line Converter.

 Version : 4.12.3
 - Add Items Image Colors and Update.